 \section{Experiments}

 In this section, we demonstrate the benefits of our approach.
-We first study the impact of using mixture modeling for the object detector and then analyze the proposed scoring function and relevant state-of-the-art approaches in the context of active learning.
+We first study the impact of using probabilistic modeling for the object detector and then analyze the proposed scoring function and relevant SOTA approaches in the context of active learning.

 \textbf{Datasets:} We use PASCAL VOC~\cite{pascal-voc-2012} and MS-COCO~\cite{lin2014microsoft} datasets.
 For PASCAL VOC, that contains $20$ object categories, we use VOC07 (VOC2007) \textit{trainval} and VOC07+12 \textit{trainval} (union of VOC2007 and VOC2012) for training and evaluate our results on VOC07 \textit{test}.
 For MS-COCO, that contains $80$ object categories, we use MS-COCO \textit{train2014} for training and evaluate our results on \textit{val2017}.